sjrd/scala-js/javalib/src/main/scala/java/util/regex/README.md

 It boils down to:

 * First, the pattern and the input, which are strings of 16-bit UTF-16 code units, are decoded into a *list of code points*, using the WTF-16 encoding.
-  This means that surrogate pairs become single supplementary code points, while lone surrogates (and other code units) become themselves as code points.
+  This means that surrogate pairs become single supplementary code points, while lone surrogates (and other code units) become themselves.
 * Then, all the regular expressions operators work on these lists of code points, never taking individual code units into account.

 The documentation for Java regexes does not really say anything about what it considers "characters" to be.